 National Museum of Funeral History

-Only in Houston can you find a coffin shaped like a Mercedes Benz and a 4,500 lb. hearse that is eight feet high and 19 feet long.
-The National Museum of Funeral History was founded in 1992 to educate the public and preserve the rich heritage of the funeral industry.
-Visitors to the museum can explore a 1900s casket factory through original design plans and photographs, or they can learn more about embalming during battle in the Civil War Embalming exhibit.
-As the museum states in its tagline, "Every day above ground is a good one."
+Only in Houston can you find a coffin shaped like a Mercedes Benz and a 4,500-pound hearse that is eight feet high and 19 feet long.
+It may sound a bit morbid but you’ll find everything you may want to know about funerals at the National Museum of Funeral History, a TK museum founded in 1922.
+Visitors to the museum can explore a 1900s casket factory through original design plans and photographs, see historical caskets, or learn more about embalming during battle in the Civil War Embalming exhibit.
+Learn more.

 Orange Show Monument